-- Section one of the handbook is applicable to trainees in all programs, from our Family Medicine Residency to our seven post-residency fellowships.
+- The beginning of the handbook is applicable to trainees in all programs, from our Family Medicine Residency to our seven different post-residency fellowships.
 It contains general information about the College and its role as the Sponsoring Institution for the University's Graduate Medical Education programs.
-In this section, you will find links to valuable resources and important policies. - Section two of the handbook contains information specific to the Family Medicine Residency Program.
+You will find links to valuable resources and important policies. - The second part of this handbook contains information specific to your program.

-The absence of policy, procedure, and any other regulations and guidelines from this Handbook does not excuse the trainee from their responsibility to be aware of such as they may apply to the trainee.
+The absence of policy, procedure and any other regulations and guidelines from this Handbook does not excuse the trainee from their responsibility to be aware of such as they may apply to trainee.

 This Handbook should not be construed as, and does not constitute, an offer of employment by the University for any specific duration, nor is it intended to state any terms of employment not otherwise adopted and incorporated as part of any Trainee Agreement.
-In the event of conflict between applicable UA, CCHS, Sponsoring Institution, or Program Policy and this Handbook, the policy shall prevail.